Hush, Little Baby: Lyrics

-You'll still be the sweetest little baby in town.
+You'll still be the sweetest baby in town.

 There are many different versions of the song.
 It has a simple structure consisting of a series of rhyming couplets, where a gift is given to the little baby.
 In the next couplet, the gift is found faulty in some way, and a new gift is presented.
 The song continues in this pattern as long as the singer likes; and can come up with new gifts that fit the rhyming pattern.
 An example of some common couplets used in the transcript of the Target commercial "Amase" (1989):